What Is Your Marketing Message Strategy?

 What the hell is a call-to-action?

 A CTA is like passing the baton to your customer, viewer or follower.
-You tell them your message and then you give them something to do.
+You tell them your marketing message and then you give them something to do.

 If you don’t give them something to do they’ll just wander away to the next shiny penny.
 Direct their energy.